 Apply to the Pardee RAND Graduate School

 Thank you for your interest in applying to the Ph.D. program at the Pardee RAND Graduate School.
-The application period for the entering cohort of fall 2015 is now open.
-The deadline for applying is January 8, 2015.
-All applications and supporting components must be received on or before this date.
+The application period for the entering cohort of Fall 2015 is now closed; the deadline for applying was January 8, 2015.
+All applications and supporting components must have been received on or before this date.

 The Application Process